Managing Network Security

 Additional filtering may be required to avoid false alarms.
 Filters can be added to the signature rule or in the Where clause of a report.
 For example, network management systems will perform network discovery sweeps and can trigger alerts.
 Creating a "Management" zone in the configuration allows this traffic to be excluded.

 Unassigned Address Space

 Attempting to connect to unused addresses is always suspicous.
 The best way to detect this behavior is to first create an UNASSIGNED zone in the Traffic Sentinel configuration (use the File>Configure menu) and to populate it with the unassigned address space in your network.
-The following rule (use the Signatures>Configure menu) can be used to detect and traffic to the UNASSIGNED zone:

-Alternatively, if you want to use a report, go to Reports>Query and access the queries in the "Traffic" category.
+Go to Reports>Query and access the queries in the "Traffic" category.
 Any of these queries can be used to identify hosts sending traffic to the UNASSIGNED zone by simply including the following Where clause:

 destinationzone = UNASSIGNED